osy/Jitterbug/README.md

 ### Building Jitterbug

 1. Make sure you cloned all submodules with `git submodule update --init --recursive`
-2. Open `Jitterbug.xcodeproj` and change the bundle id to a unique value registered to your Apple Developer account.
+2. Rename `CodeSigning.xcconfig.sample` to `CodeSigning.xcconfig` and edit it, filling in the information detailed in the next section.
+3. Open `Jitterbug.xcodeproj`.
-3. Build and run "Jitterbug" on your iOS device.
+4. Build and run "Jitterbug" or "JitterbugLite" on your iOS device.

 #### Entitlements

 Jitterbug can create a VPN tunnel so a device can debug itself.
 This requires the "Network Extensions" entitlement which is not available to free developer accounts.
 If you have a free account, you will get a code signing error when trying to build.
-To fix it, delete the "Network Extensions" capability from the "Signing & Capabilities" tab for both the "Jitterbug" and "JitterbugTunnel" targets.
-You will not be able to use Jitterbug to launch apps on the same device but you can still use it to launch apps on a second device.
+Jitterbug Lite is a build target that does not require Network Extensions and can be built with a free account.

+Because Apple requires unique bundle IDs for developers, you need to choose a unique bundle ID prefix and fill it in `CodeSigning.xcconfig`.

+If you have a paid account, you can find `DEVELOPMENT_TEAM` by going [here](https://developer.apple.com/account/#!/membership).
+If you have a free account, you can find your Team ID by creating a new Xcode project for iOS, selecting your team under Signing & Capabilities, and looking for the value of `DEVELOPMENT_TEAM` build setting.

 ### Building JitterbugPair